StuartJRussell/EllipticiPy/README.md

 ### README.md

-This file
+This file.

 ### requirements.txt

-Software requirements of this package
+Software requirements of this package.

 ### LICENSE

-License for this package - standard MIT license
+License for this package - standard MIT license.

-### src/
+### pyproject.toml and setup.cfg

-Directory containing the source code
+Files that enable the package to be installed using pip.
+These should not be edited.

 ### src/ellipticity/main.py

-Main functions for users to interact with
+Main functions for users to interact with.

 ### src/ellipticity/tools.py

-Other functions that are required by main.py but that the user shouldn't need to interact with during normal usage
+Other functions that are required by main.py but that the user shouldn't need to interact with during normal usage.

+### src/ellipticity/epsilon/*txt

+Text files containing the epsilon profiles with radius for models that have been initialised for the package.
+The package will create these as and when they are required.